Floating Classroom

 Catalyzing Capacity, Collaboration, and Conservation

 VHCB’s dedicated funding and program support drive these successes.
-In August 2024, VHCB awarded $886,323 in the first round of LMCWP funding.
-Seven organizations in the Lake Memphremagog watershed received grants to advance aquatic habitat improvement and increase organizational capacity, filling critical funding gaps.
+In August 2024, VHCB awarded $886,323 in the first round of LMCWP funding to seven organizations in the Lake Memphremagog watershed — advancing aquatic habitat improvement and increasing organizational capacity, filling critical funding gaps.

 These strategic investments ensure conservation projects, infrastructure upgrades, education initiatives, and habitat enhancements become part of a sustained, adaptive program of watershed stewardship.
 What emerges is a living example of how a watershed becomes a classroom, infrastructure investments become teaching moments, and young students become the next generation of stewards for the lake and river systems sustaining their communities.

-As MemSEC director John Aldridge notes, “A healthy river and a healthy lake—it all starts upstream.”
+“A healthy river and a healthy lake — it all starts upstream.”

 Continue Reading